-Art 5- Fifth grade students will review the Elements of Art (Line, Shape, Color, Texture, Value, and Form) and will focus on the Principles of Design (Pattern, Balance, Space, Variety, Repetition, Proportion, Movement, and Rhythm).
-Students will develop a further understanding of how to incorporate these elements and principles into a work of art to create better composition and design.
-Students will refine their motor skills while they experiment with various types of media and materials.
-Art appreciation and art history are integrated into lesson plans.
+Art 5- In 5th grade art, students will review Elements and Principles of art.
+Students will develop further understanding of how to incorporate these elements and principles into a work of art to create better composition and design.
+Students will refine their motor skills while they experiment with various types of materials.
+Art history and art appreciation are integrated into the lessons.